 and the subscript n and superscript in prime are tacitly omitted.
-With these notations the gradient of the velocity potential referred to the moving coordinate system can be written using-.
-To calculate the time derivatives of the potentials it is necessary to take into account that time dependent are not only the distances of the images to the wall but also and their intensities:
+With these notations, the gradient of the velocity potential referred to the moving coordinate system can be written using and .
+To calculate the time derivatives of the potentials , it is necessary to consider that time-dependent is not only the distances of the images to the wall and their intensities: